sourasen1011/UoE_Research_Project_2023/evals/README.md

 ```concordance.py -> concordance_copy.py```
 ```eval_surv.py -> eval_surv_copy.py```

-I needed to copy them because the evaluation offered by the original package was not working on my machine due to a packge version problem(?) with ```numba```.
+I needed to copy them because the evaluation offered by the original package was not working on my machine due to a package version problem(?) with ```numba```.
 I just changed that part and now it works.